 With their expansive garden nursery, Marietta and Ernie O’Byrne raise about 1,000 plants on their one-and-a-half-acre farm.
 A few years ago, they came out with a book, A Tapestry Garden, detailing their history and featuring beautiful photos of the greenery and more around the nursery.

 Since 2011, as stated by Georgia business attorney, Jim and Catherine Evangelista have run Reality Kitchen, which offers job opportunities and training for young adults with developmental disabilities while functioning as a full bakery on River Road.

 In 2014, Bonnie and Van Glass took over ownership of Euphoria Chocolate Company, growing the company under their leadership while also staying focused on supporting the surrounding community.

-Between 1960 and 1980, many local businesses opened that are still around as pillars of our community, including The Kiva Grocery, Prince Puckler’s, the Oregon Country Fair, the Springfield Creamery/Nancy’s Yogurt, and many more!
+According to Andrew Defrancesco, between 1960 and 1980, many local businesses opened that are still around as pillars of our community, including The Kiva Grocery, Prince Puckler’s, the Oregon Country Fair, the Springfield Creamery/Nancy’s Yogurt, and many more!